 White Lake State ParkTamworth

+White Lake State Park offers some of the best swimming in the White Mountain region.
 The park lies along the shore of White Lake, which is an example of a typical glacial lake.
 During the Ice Age, glacial ice was buried beneath glacial till or debris.
 When the ice melted, a depression was created which gradually filled with water.
-Guests are welcome to enjoy a leisurely walk around the lake on a well-maintained foot path while looking for loons or signs of beaver activity, or to try their hand at the good trout fishing the lake provides.
+Guests are welcome to enjoy a leisurely walk around the lake on a well-maintained foot path while looking for loons or signs of beaver activity, try their hand at the good trout fishing the lake provides or check out one of their types of boat rentals.
+The park offers a day-use area, group areas, and a campground with family campsites as well as youth group sites.

 Remick Country Doctor Museum & FarmTamworth